DigitalState/Platform-Application/README.md

 * `installed` Whether the platform has been installed or not.
 * `assets_*` Assets-related configurations.

+Generate the autoload file by running the composer dump-autoload command.

+`./composer.phar dump-autoload -o`

 ### Step 4

 Install the platform by running the ORO install command.